mitre-atlas/almanac/README.md

-# Compass
+# Almanac

-Plugin supplying CALDERA with visualizations
+ATLAS version of the ATT&CK plugin supplying CALDERA with visualizations